CDCgov/NEDSS-Infrastructure/terraform/aws/modules/development/sftp/README.md

 ## Description

-This module deploys and configures NBS7 development resources for an SFTP service to load/validate/split/queue hl7 messages using AWS Transfer Family, S3, Lambda, DynamoDB, and SNS.
+This module deploys and configures NBS 7 development resources for an SFTP service to load/validate/split/queue hl7 messages using AWS Transfer Family, S3, Lambda, DynamoDB, and SNS.

 ---